 For many businesses, the task of choosing and sending holiday greetings can be overwhelming.
 Driven by frustration and deadlines, many businesses rely on outdated, generic corporate Christmas cards.
 At best, customers and clients ignore these cards.
 At worst, their impersonal feel or even cultural insensitivity turns a positive brand image into a negative one.
 Luckily, it is possible to deliver holiday greetings to clients and customers that build your brand image instead of destroying it.
 At Simply Written, our experience has taught us what works and what doesn’t—and in the spirit of the season of giving, we’re passing that knowledge onto you!

-Tips for Designing and Delivering Business Christmas and Holiday Cards
+Tips for Designing and Delivering Corporate Holiday Cards

 Any business can bulk mail generic company Christmas cards, but delivering a message to clients and customers that really resonates takes a more solid strategy.
 To ensure your holiday greetings make the right impression, follow these tips: